Accessibility Options on EXP

 • To turn on Closed Captioning, hold down the B button for a minimum of 2 seconds.

-• If you press B for less than 2 seconds, B performs its normal function (which is currently only for My Shows, Guide, and Search).
+• If you press B for less than 2 seconds, B performs its normal function.

 • If you press B for more than 2 seconds again, Closed Captioning turns off.